-We use the Gerundio coupled with the verb “estar” to build sentences in Present Progressive, to express what’s happening at the moment.
+We use the Gerundio coupled with the verb “estar” to build sentences in Present Progressive Tense, to express what’s happening at the moment.
 Click here to learn all about the Spanish Present Progressive.

-In Present Progressive we only need to conjugate “estar” for the specific person, because as we explained the Gerundio is the same for all persons.
+In Present Progressive, we need to conjugate only “estar” for the specific person, because the Gerundio is the same for all persons.

 ¿Qué estás haciendo?